-Final Report Shows Facility Conditions Affect Student Recruitment and Retention

-I n the most comprehensive study to date, authors David A. Cain and Gary L. Reynolds collected data from more than 16,000 college students from 46 institutions in the U.S. and Canada.
-They found a distinct, important relationship between student satisfaction, choice of institution, and the condition of facilities.
+Final Report Shows Facility Conditions Affect Student Recruitment and Retention tant relationship between student satisfaction, choice of institution, and the condition of facilities.
 This study updates a study done in the 1980s by the Carnegie Foundation for the Advancement of Teaching.
-You can order the report online at www.appa.org/ applications/publications.
+You can order the report online at www.appa.org/applications/publications.